Cell (biology): Mitochondria

-Mitochondria generate energy for the cell.
 Mitochondria are self-replicating double membrane-bound organelles that occur in various numbers, shapes, and sizes in the cytoplasm of the cell.
-Respiration occurs in the cell mitochondria, which generate the cell's energy by oxidative phosphorylation, using oxygen to release energy stored in cellular nutrients (typically pertaining to glucose) to generate ATP (aerobic respiration).
-Mitochondria multiply by binary fission.
-Mitochondria have their own DNA (mitochondrial DNA).
-The mitochondrial genome is a circular DNA molecule distinct from nuclear DNA.
-Although the mitochondrial DNA is very small compared to nuclear chromosomes, it codes for 13 proteins involved in mitochondrial energy production and specific tRNAs.
+Aerobic respiration in the mitochondria generates the cell's energy by oxidative phosphorylation, using oxygen to release energy stored in cellular nutrients (typically pertaining to glucose) to generate adenosine triphosphate (ATP).
+Mitochondria are descended from bacteria that formed an endosymbiotic relationship with ancient prokaryotes.
+Mitochondria multiply by binary fission and have their own DNA contained in multiple small circular chromosomes.
+The mitochondrial DNA (mtDNA) is very small compared to nuclear DNA, but it codes for 13 proteins involved in mitochondrial energy production and specific transfer RNAs (tRNAs).
+Mitochondria also have their own ribosomes known as mitoribosomes.

 Lysosomes

-Lysosomes contain over 60 different hydrolytic enzymes.
+A lysosome is the most acidic compartment in the cell.
+It contains over 60 different hydrolytic enzymes that need an acidic environment.
 They digest excess or worn-out organelles, food particles, and engulfed viruses or bacteria.
-Lysosomes are optimally active in an acidic environment.
-The cell could not house these destructive enzymes if they were not contained in a membrane-bound system.
+The cell could not house these destructive enzymes if they were not contained in a membrane-bound compartment.

 Peroxisomes

-Peroxisomes, are microbodies bounded by a single membrane.
+Peroxisomes are microbodies bounded by a single membrane.
 A peroxisome has no DNA or ribosomes and the proteins that it needs are encoded in the nucleus, and selectively imported from the cytosol.
 Some proteins enter via the endomembrane reticulum.
 They have enzymes that rid the cell of toxic peroxides.
 The enzymatic content of the peroxisomes varies widely across the species, as it can in an individual organism.
 The peroxisomes in animal cells are concentrated in the liver cells and adipocytes.